Auroratide/md-reactor/README.md

       </li>
     </ol>

-**...which renders as this:**

-* Unordered List
-  * Sub-item 1
-  * Sub-item 2

-1. Ordered List
-2. Second Item
-3. Third Item
-  10. Lists can start
-  11. at numbers other than 1

 ## Links

 Links are defined using brackets followed by parentheses.
 The link text goes in the brackets, and the link location goes in the parentheses.
 An optional title may be provided in quotes with the link location.